EDUCATION

 If the counselor is unavailable or there is a delay in reaching out to the prospect, the CRM system assigns the lead to the next available counselor.
 The system also solves the problem of overloading your counselors with leads at any given point in time.
 With a capping logic, the system assigns an appropriate number of inquiries and distributes them equally among the team.

 Step 8.
-Figure out whom to call first.
+Prioritize whom to call first

 In high-velocity operations, like that of educational institutions, 100s of admission inquiries flood in daily.
 It is impossible to call every lead – resulting in missing out on follow-ups and recruitment opportunities.

-So what should you do?
+So, what should you do?

 Prioritizing leads based on a scoring system can help you in this case.
 Lead scoring plays a vital role in prioritizing and selecting admission-ready students.
 You can assign scores based on the student’s involvement in your offerings, student attributes, and activities.

-When a student frequently checks your emails, spends time on your website, or interacts with your content, it means that they have a higher chance of a conversion.
-Parallelly, the stage of the student in the admissions funnel changes.
-Tools like admissions CRM help you automatically segment inquiries into different buckets like inquiries, applications, eligible/opportunities, and more.
+Tools like an admissions CRM help you automatically segment inquiries into different buckets like inquiries, applications, eligible/opportunities, and more.
 This list can also help you prioritize follow-ups.
 For example, you would want to talk to eligible candidates first.
 Prioritization and segmentation also help counselors better assist the student and move them forward in the admission cycle.

 In the education industry, the lead volume is usually high, the channels are many, and a large percentage of students don’t finish their application forms online.
-It isn’t easy to ensure that all students are reached out on time.
+It isn’t easy to ensure that all students are reached on time.
 Hence, a call center system ensures that you don’t miss out on any opportunities.

 Step 10.
-Boost admission counsellors’ efficiency
+Boost counsellor efficiency with the right tools

 Most educational institutions use an integrated CRM with a contact center solution or an IVR to never miss out on leads.
-It provides your program associates/counselors a 360-degree view of students and their requirements.
+It provides your program associates/counselors with a 360-degree view of students and their requirements.
 It helps them deliver a personalized service.

 Instead of purchasing a separate call center suite and CRM suite, implementing an education CRM that comes with a call center integration is the best choice for educational organizations.
 Progressive/predictive dialing features of CRM will allow you to call high-priority prospects automatically.